C-65

 Training

-All employees — including managers and designated recipients — must receive training on the prevention plan and the employer's obligations under the Regulations.
+All employees — including managers and designated recipients — must receive training on the prevention plan and employer obligations.

 FAQ

-Do we have to use an external investigator under C-65? +
+Do we have to use an external investigator? +

 In many cases, yes.
-Internal HR staff are often perceived — or actually are — biased, which can invalidate the process and expose the employer to serious legal risk.
-An independent external investigator provides the neutrality required by both the Regulations and sound legal practice.
+Internal HR staff are often perceived — or actually are — biased, which can invalidate the process.
+An independent external investigator provides neutrality required by both the Regulations and sound legal practice.

-Non-compliance can result in ESDC health and safety officer inspections, compliance orders, and formal directions to your organisation.
-Beyond regulatory penalties, failure to properly investigate creates significant civil liability and damages employee trust — often irreparably.
+Non-compliance can result in ESDC inspections, compliance orders, and formal directions.
+Beyond regulatory penalties, failure to properly investigate creates significant civil liability and damages employee trust.

 A straightforward investigation typically takes 4–6 weeks from appointment to report delivery.
-Complex matters involving multiple parties or large document volumes may take 8–12 weeks.
-We commit to regulatory deadlines from the outset and are transparent about timelines.
+Complex matters may take 8–12 weeks.
+We commit to regulatory deadlines from the outset.

-Does C-65 apply to our provincially regulated workplace? +
+Does Bill C-65 apply to our provincially regulated workplace? +

-Bill C-65 applies exclusively to federally regulated workplaces operating under Part II of the Canada Labour Code.
-Provincially regulated workplaces fall under provincial OHS and human rights legislation.
+Bill C-65 applies exclusively to federally regulated workplaces under Part II of the Canada Labour Code.
 Contact us for a free eligibility check if you're unsure which regime applies.

 What if the respondent is a senior leader? +

 This is precisely where an independent investigator is most critical.
-Investigating allegations against senior leaders internally creates serious conflict-of-interest risks.
 Our independence means we treat every respondent — at any level — with the same procedural fairness and rigour.

 Request an InvestigationAbout Roots